wqking/gincu/readme.md

 ## Run

-Go to folder bin, copy SFML graphics, system, and window DLL (or dynamic libraries on Linux) to bin folder, then run the compiled program.
+Go to folder "bin", copy SFML graphics, system, and window DLL (or dynamic libraries on Linux) to bin folder, then run the compiled program.

 ## Folder structure